 Yes.
 Both the Personal Income Tax Code and the Personal Income Tax Code include CFC rules.
-Generally, any profits or income obtained by non-resident entities that are clearly subject to a more favorable tax regime, are imputed to the Portuguese resident taxpayers that hold either direct or indirectly, even if through a representative, fiduciary or intermediary, at least 25% of their share capital, voting rights or attribution rights over the income or the assets of those non-resident entities.
+Generally, any profits or income obtained by non-resident entities that are subject to a preferential tax regime (i.e. fully tax exempt or subject to minimal taxation), may be imputed to the Portuguese resident taxpayers that are deemed the beneficial owners of said structure.
+The relevant threshold corresponds to a direct or indirectly stake of at least 25% of the share capital, voting rights or attribution rights over the income or the assets of a nonresident entity.
+The current CFC rule has been adjusted in line with European legislation (ATAD Directive).

-In what regards thin capitalization, the Corporate Income Tax Code used to have a rule preventing excessive debt between entities with special relations.
-Such rule was revoked in 2013 and was replaced by an earning stripping rule which limits the deductibility of net financial expenses to the higher of the following: (i) $\notin$ 1,000,000; or (ii) 30% of EBITDA.
+Portugal has replaced the previous thin capitalization regime (in force up until 2013) by an earning stripping rule which limits the deductibility of net financial expenses to the higher of the following: (i) $\leq$ 1,000,000; or (ii) 30% of EBITDA.
+This rule was in force before the enactment of ATAD Directive but is, in essence, in line with the earning stripping rule foreseen in ATAD Directive.

-With respect to transfer pricing, it should be noted that Portugal has implemented since 2002 detailed transfer pricing legislation that broadly follows the guidelines of the OECD.
+With respect to transfer pricing, Portugal has implemented since 2002 detailed transfer pricing legislation that broadly follows the guidelines of the OECD.

-The Portuguese legislation follows the Organization for Economic Co-operation and Development's guidelines in respect of the taxpayers' ability to request the tax authorities to enter into unilateral, bilateral or multilateral APAs.
+The Portuguese legislation follows the Organization for Economic Co-operation and Development's guidelines in respect of the taxpayers' ability to request the Tax Authority to enter into unilateral, bilateral or multilateral APAs.
 Bilateral or multilateral APAs can only be concluded with countries with which Portugal has entered into a double tax treaty.

-Under the Portuguese transfer pricing regime, when the Portuguese tax authorities make a transfer pricing adjustment for one party to the transaction, a symmetric adjustment must be made at the level of the other party.
+Under the Portuguese transfer pricing regime, when the Portuguese Tax Authority makes a transfer pricing adjustment for one party to the transaction, a symmetric adjustment must be made at the level of the other party.
 This is relevant for transactions between Portuguese resident related parties.

-Please note that such provisions are in accordance with the ATAD and were amended in May 2019.
+Please note that such provisions are in accordance with the ATAD Directive and were amended in May 2019.

-10. Is there a general anti-avoidance rule (GAAR) and, if so, in your experience, how would you describe its application by the tax authority?
+10. Is there a general anti-avoidance rule

+(GAAR) and, if so, in your experience, how would you describe its application by the tax authority?
 Eg is the enforcement of the GAAR commonly litigated, is it raised by tax authorities in negotiations only etc?

-The Portuguese GAAR, introduced in 1999, was preceded in the mid-1990s by the introduction of specific anti-avoidance rules (SAAR) with an international focus, such as thin capitalization rules (1995), CFC rules (1995) and a series of rules dealing with low-tax jurisdictions, namely blacklisted jurisdictions.
+The Portuguese GAAR, introduced in 1999, was preceded in the mid-1990s by the introduction of specific antiavoidance rules (SAAR) with an international focus, such as thin capitalization rules (1995), CFC rules (1995) and a series of rules dealing with low-tax jurisdictions, namely blacklisted jurisdictions.